Blog

 What qualifications do I need to be a Producer?

-There are no specific qualifications required to become a Producer, however a degree or diploma in a media-related subject will really increase your chances of work.
-It’s essential to have a creative portfolio of any previous experience you have.
+There are no specific qualifications required to become a Producer, however a degree in a media or drama related subject could increase your understanding of creating shows.
+It’s essential to have a creative portfolio of any previous experience you have and build your network of contacts.

 What skills do I need to be a Producer?